Skip to content

 Monitor Your Node

-Before installing Prometheus, it's important to set up the environment securely to ensure Prometheus runs with restricted user privileges.
-You can set up Prometheus securely as follows:
+Before installing Prometheus, ensure the environment is set up securely by running Prometheus with restricted user privileges.

-1. Create a Prometheus user - ensure Prometheus runs with minimal permissions
+1. Create a Prometheus user to ensure Prometheus runs with minimal permissions:

 sudo useradd --no-create-home --shell /usr/sbin/nologin prometheus

-2. Set up directories - create directories for configuration and data storage
+2. Create directories for configuration and data storage:

 sudo mkdir /etc/prometheus